Vettabase/vagrant-mariadb-examples/README.md

 https://fosdem.org/2021/schedule/event/mariadb_vagrant/

-More info about using Vagrant for MariaDB can be found in the MariaDB KnowledgeBase:
+MariaDB KnowledgeBase has a section (initially contributed by Vettabase) with some documentation of using MariaDB on Vagrant, and a Vagrant overview for MariaDB users:

 https://mariadb.com/kb/en/vagrant-and-mariadb/